Zionism: Establishing a Jewish demographic majority

 Unlike other forms of nationalism, the Zionist claim to Palestine was aspirational and required a mechanism by which the claim could be realized.
 The territorial concentration of Jews in Palestine and the subsequent goal of establishing a Jewish majority there was the main mechanism by which Zionist groups sought to realize this claim.
 By the time of the 1936 Arab Revolt, the political differences between the various Zionist groups had shrunk further, with almost all Zionist groups seeking a Jewish state in Palestine.
-While not every Zionist group openly called for the establishment of a Jewish state in Palestine, every group in the Zionist mainstream was wedded to the idea of establishing a Jewish demographic majority there.
+While not every Zionist group openly called for the establishment of a Jewish state in Palestine, every group in the Zionist mainstream sought a Jewish demographic majority there.

 In pursuing a Jewish demographic majority, the Zionist movement encountered the demographic problem posed by the presence of the local Arab population, which was predominantly non-Jewish.
 The practical issue of establishing a Jewish state in a majority non-Jewish region was an issue of fundamental importance for the Zionist movement.
 Many Zionist activists intended to establish a Jewish majority through Jewish immigration to the region.

 Zionists used the term "transfer" as a euphemism for the removal, or what would now be called ethnic cleansing, of the Palestinian population.
 According to Benny Morris, the idea of transfer played a large role in Zionist ideology from the inception of the movement and was seen as the main method of maintaining the "Jewishness" of the Zionist's state.
 He argues that "transfer" was "inevitable and inbuilt into Zionism" and that a land that was primarily Arab could not be transformed into a Jewish state without displacing the Arab population.
 Further, the stability of the Jewish state could not be ensured given the Arab population's fear of displacement.
 He argues that this would be the primary source of conflict between the Zionist movement and the Arab population.

 The concept of "transfer" had a long pedigree in Zionist thought, as it was considered both moral and practical, as a way to deal with the Palestinian problem, create a Jewish homeland and avoid ethnic conflict.
 The concept of removing the non-Jewish population from Palestine garnered support across the entire spectrum of Zionist groups, eventually including its farthest left factions, who, after realizing the extent of the destruction of European Jewry, viewed it as a lesser evil.
 (Note: On this topic, Ben-Ami writes: "This is how a Brit-Shalom Ihud, non-Zionist member of the Jewish Agency, Werner Senator, put it: 'If I weigh the catastrophe of five million Jews against the transfer of one million Arabs, then with a clean and easy conscience I can state that even more drastic acts are permissible.)
 Transfer thought began early in the movement's development in various forms.
-"Transfer" was not only seen as desirable but also as an ideal solution by some in the Zionist leadership, but it remained controversial.
+"Transfer" was seen not only as desirable but also as an ideal solution by some in the Zionist leadership, but it remained controversial.
+During the 1948 Palestine war and the 1948 Palestinian expulsion and flight, a Transfer Committee was established by the Israeli Cabinet.